The bombing of Darwin – Fact sheet 195

 Japanese air raids on Darwin and northern Australia, 1942–43

 Contrary to widespread belief at the time, the attacks were not a precursor to an invasion.
-The Japanese were preparing to invade Timor, and anticipated that a disruptive air attack would hinder Darwin's potential as a base from which the Allies could launch a counter-offensive, and at the same time would damage Australian morale.
-With Singapore having fallen to the Japanese only days earlier, and concerned at the effect of the bombing on national morale, the government announced that only 17 people had been killed.
+The Japanese were preparing to invade Timor, and anticipated that a disruptive air attack would hinder Darwin’s potential as a base from which the Allies could launch a counter-offensive, and at the same time would damage Australian morale.
+The Japanese also planned to take New Guinea, cutting Australia off from US support.
+Denying Darwin’s ability to act as a base would help achieve that aim.

-The air attacks on Darwin continued until November 1943, by which time the Japanese had bombed Darwin 64 times.
-During the war other towns in northern Australia were also the target of Japanese air attack, with bombs being dropped on Townsville, Katherine, Wyndham, Derby, Broome and Port Hedland.
+The air attacks across northern Australia, centring on the Territory, continued until November 1943, by which time the Japanese had raided the Top End over 200 times.
+The last enemy aircraft was shot down over the Territory in June 1944.
+During the war other towns in northern Australia were also the target of Japanese air attack, with bombs dropped on Townsville, Katherine, Wyndham, Derby, Broome and Port Hedland.

 The National Archives and the Australian War Memorial hold a wide range of records relating to the bombing of Darwin.
 A selection of these records is listed in the table below.